ipf/tify-desktop/README.md

-# README
+# TIFY Desktop

 ## About

-This is the official Wails Svelte template.
+This is the an attempt to create a desktop application for the TIFY IIIF-Viewer.

 ## Live Development